Cat & Dog Teeth Cleaning and Oral Health Maintenance in Colchester, CT

 - Decreased appetite

 - Loss of interest in chewing and playing tugging games

 The best way to manage dental disease is to catch it early in its development, treat it, and prevent it from developing again in the future.
 Being proactive and using dental treatments at home when your pet is young is an important start.
 As your pet ages, these should be enhanced with routine professional care at our hospital.

-Contact us at (860) 537-3435 for advice on how to manage your pet dental care routine at home.
+Contact us at (860) 537-3435 or book an appointment online for advice on how to manage your pet dental care routine at home.
 Every pet should have a treatment plan that suits their medical needs and gives them the chance to enjoy a longer, healthier life.